JulioGuillermo/godeep/README.md

 	tensor.NewFromValues[float32]([]float32{0}, 1),
 }

-// Test the model before train for i, in := range inputs {
+// Test the model before training for i, in := range inputs {
 	o, err := m.Predict(in)
 	if err != nil {